Bifurcation from a blood flow with variable body force: Main result

 \subsection{Local bifurcation}

 In this section, we will apply Crandall-Rabinowitz bifurcation theorem (\cite{c-r}, pp325, Theorem 1.7) to study the local bifurcation of the non-trivial solutions of the blood flow model.
-In order to apply Crandall-Rabinowitz bifurcation theorem, let $B_T=\{(w,z):w\in[-\pi,\pi],z=z_0\}\}$ be the top boundary and $B_B=\{(w,z):w\in[-\pi,\pi],z=0\}$ be the bottom boundary.
+Note that Crandall-Rabinowitz bifurcation theorem is a powerful tool to perform the bifurcation analysis (see e.g. \cite{Yi}).
+In order to apply Crandall-Rabinowitz bifurcation theorem, let $B_T=\{(w,z):w\in[-\pi,\pi],z=1\}\}$ be the top boundary and $B_B=\{(w,z):w\in[-\pi,\pi],z=0\}$ be the bottom boundary.
 And we define the Banach spaces

 Moreover, system \eqref{h} can be rewritten as